 - A barebone VPS server with limited access.
 An enterprise client of ours provided us with their VPS server we were about to use.
 At first, it required 2-factor authentication with a local telecom.
 They didn’t provide us with the root (or sudo) user, preventing us from installing a LEMP stack.
 After some back-and-forth, it turns out the server had blacklisted apt-get – leaving us copying packages over through scp and rsync.
 Oh, by the way, the initial VPS was running a custom, outdated Linux distro lacking almost all packages.
 The list goes on, but this process took nearly 80 hours of hard work for something that takes under an hour with a standard host.

 Case Study 3: Implementing a 3rd Party Platform (CRM, ERP)

-One of our corporate clients requested an integration with their own CRM.
-Which is fine – all of them have existing integrations available (through plugins or libraries) or at least a decent documentation.
+One of our corporate clients requested a new integration with their own CRM.
+Which is fine — all of them have existing integrations available (through plugins or libraries) or at least a decent documentation.

 Of course, that was not the case here.

-A week after, we’ve been provided an API documentation using SOAP in a PDF format.
+A week after, we’ve been provided the API documentation using SOAP in a PDF format.

 Turned out that the documentation was incorrect, and some symbols were stripped or missing.
 An updated copy was provided with the right SOAP request.